3Fendi3/SkriptPDC-API/README.md

 Tags should ideally be in the format `namespace:key` (e.g., `myplugin:level`).
 The namespace prevents conflicts with other plugins.
 If you provide a key without a namespace (e.g., `"level"`), SkriptPDC will automatically use your plugin's name as the namespace.

 ### Can I store data on inventories permanently?
 No. The inventory PDC support is designed for storing **temporary** data on GUIs while they are open.
-All PDC data associated with an inventory is automatically cleared from memory when the inventory is closed to prevent memory leaks.
+All PDC data associated with an inventory is automatically cleared from memory when the inventory is closed.

 ---